 We will allow you to set your own payment arrangements within the terms listed below:

 Your account must be paid in full or you must be enrolled in a payment plan.

 Spring Semester Due Dates

-You may choose to pay your account in full at the stated amount, or to defer payment of a portion of the account balance.
-Any portion of the account that is deferred will be increased by a time charge.
-The price differential will be calculated at 1.25% a month.
-The differential charge will apply to balances outstanding after August 20 (for fall semester) and January 15 (for spring semester).
-This includes balances from incomplete financial aid including loans.
-The exception is for new charges; you will have one billing cycle to pay any new billing items before any time charge is assessed.
-After that billing cycle, you will be subject to time charges as described above.
+You may choose to pay your account in full or in part and/or enroll in a TouchNet or Higher One payment plan.
+Any portion of the account that is unpaid or not enrolled in a pyament plan will be subject to time charges.
+The time charges are calculated at 1.25% each month non-payment plan charges are outstanding.
+The time charge applies to non-payment plan balances after August 20 (for fall semester) and January 15 (for spring semester).
+This would include any balances as a result of incomplete financial aid including loans.
+For new semester charges; you will have one billing cycle to pay these charges before a time charge is assessed.
+After the initial billing cycle, all non-payment plan charges will be subject to time charges as described above.

 You will have one billing cycle to resolve disputed charges.
-Items such as library fines and parking fines must be resolved with the Library or Campus Safety or the department that posted the charge in question.
-Please contact the Accounting Office at 517-629-0204 if you do not know whom to contact and they will provide you with the correct contact information.
+Items such as library fines and parking fines must be resolved with the charging department (aka the Library or Campus Safety or any other department that generated the disputed charge).
+Please contact the Accounting Office at 517-629-0507 if you need assistance in determining who to contact and we will provide you with the correct contact information.

 In-Semester Charges and Changes

 Changes often occur mid-semester, e.g. students change room assignments, incur miscellaneous charges and/or drop/add classes in the drop/add period.
 Changes on your bill resulting from these items will be given one billing cycle to be paid in full before time charges are assessed.